grousewood-games/solforge/docs/rules.md

 If either player selected the `Pre-Con` option, a screen will be presented to select the deck.
 The top left will indicate which player is currently picking.

 - The list on the left represents collections of decks.
 Clicking one will show individual decks on the right.
 - Clicking an individual deck will select that deck.
-There is currently no UI to inspect the deck contents, so enjoy the surprise.
+Click the eye icon to the left of a deck to preview the cards.

 ### Draft Screen